ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.2

 `Maharish` woke up in the middle of the night - halfway through a lucid dream.
 Sweat on his forehead and neck.
 He drank some water from the earthen pot by his side and sat down on his rug.
-He was talking to his father, but he couldn't see his face.
-In fact, he had never seen his face.
-For one, he died before his birth, second there was no painting of him.
-It is hard to make up a face from description, and he never cared to ask anyone to draw his picture.
+He was talking to his father, but he couldn't see the face.
+In fact, he had never seen his father's face.
+For one, `Sakti` died before his birth, second there was no painting of him.
+It is hard to make up a face from description, and he never cared to ask anyone to draw his portrait - he was probably too busy in seeking the revenge that he forgot the very person he was fighting for.

 He wondered if there was some artist alive who had seen him.
 He knew his father largely from his mother's stories - and the childhood chatter around him. `Bramhrishi` rarely shared his feelings about his son.
-It was too painful for him to revisit that fateful morning and good times that led to the mishap.
+It was too painful for him to revisit that fateful morning and the good times that led to the mishap.
 Only thing he always exuded was his own failure to stop `Sakti` take the path he took - literally and figuratively.
 He wished he was there that morning to sort the matter without anger crossing over both sides.
 And he wished `Vishwamitra` was kinder to `Sakti` - because `Sakti` was his admirer despite long-standing animosity between the two sages.

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

 `Vishwamitra` - one of the seven `Bramhrishis` - was not born of `Bramha`.
-He reached this title through sheer hard work.
-The fame to his name was his devotion of Sun.
-His most precious verse was `Gaytri Mantra` - a devotional verse in glory of the god of light.
+He reached this title through sheer hard work - `Karma` - the basis of `Sakti's` philosophy. `Sakti` considered `Vishwamitra` a true `Karmyogi`.

+`Vishwamitra` was famous for his singular devotion to Sun.
+His most precious verse was `Gaytri Mantra` - a verse to celebrate glory of the god of light - the starting point of most `Yaznas` conducted to date.
 It was believed Sun gave him the method to forge gold - a metal pale and shiny as the Sun, and as indestructible as the deity of its origin.

-It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method to forge gold, but that is a separate story!
+It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method to mine gold, but that is a separate story!

 </div>

-Next day `Maharishi` sent a message to `Ugrasen` to check if there was a painting of his father or if there was an artist alive who could paint one.
+Next day, `Maharishi` sent a message to `Ugrasen` to check if there was a painting of his father or if there was an artist alive who could paint one.
 To his good luck `Ugrsen` himself came to `Ashrama` with a statue of `Sakti Muni`.
 Immediately after assuming the crown, he had ordered statues for his elders and he treated both `Bramhrishi` and `Sakti Muni` as his own.

 ## 7.3

 `Maharishi` placed the statue in his room at waist height.

 Every night he lit a small fire and sat in front of the statue.
-This night he must have stared for over an hour.
+On twenty fist night - the night of full moon - he must have stared for over an hour.
 Seeking for resolve.
 He didn't know when he slipped into a trance.
 His eyes half closed, and lips murmuring.
-To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life after spending fifty years in the dark.
+To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life - after spending fifty years in the dark.

 `Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail. `Sakti's` long hair well-made while his own felt unkempt.
 He almost wanted to sit down when `Sakti` held his hand.
-He felt as if energy started flowing into his chest. `Maharishi` felt compassion for everything around.
+He felt energy flowing into his chest. `Maharishi` felt compassion for everything around.
 He felt thankful for the trees and air and earth beneath his feet as he looked down to find nothing.

-Where am I?
-He asked !
+Where am I? - he asked !
 But he didn't get a response other than a big smile on `Sakti's` face.

 As the euphoria settled a bit, `Maharishi` found himself in a maze.
 He was running for an exit, but every door was closed.
 There was no exit because all the exits were manned by the dead of his revenge.
-He felt like a little child whose father left him alone.
+He felt like a little child lost in a village fair.

 I did it for you - `Maharishi` shrieked - where are you now - get me out of here! - he wanted `Sakti` to say a word.
 And this time he got a response.
 The question probably came from the guts of his soul.